johannabuchstaller-avanade/documentdemosearch/frontend/README.md

-# Readme for WeDocumentSearchDemoCaseAPI
+# Readme for <webappname>

-This repository contains the code for the WeDocumentSearchDemoCaseAPI, a React-based web application that interacts with an Azure Function App.
+This repository contains the code for the <webappname>, a React-based web application that interacts with an Azure Function App.
 The application allows users to perform document searches based on specific criteria.

 ## Installation

-To install and run the WeDocumentSearchDemoCaseAPI locally, follow these steps:
+To install and run the <webappname> locally, follow these steps:

 1. Clone the repository to your local machine:
 ```